 Player claw weapons follow specific guidelines that differ from those traditionally used by npcs.

 The hand guard, or the part that covers your hand and wrist may not be larger than 8 inches.
 This measurement is taken from the handle to the end of the wrist guard.
-The overall length of the claw (including hand guard) may not exceed 36 inches.
+The overall length of the claw (including hand guard) may not exceed 36 inches, or be less than 24.
 Claws may be single bladed or double bladed only.
 They deal damage and are tagged as if they are short swords.
 Finally, claws may not contain a pipe core, making them the only melee weapon in game without a core that can deal damage through melee strikes.
 Staff reserves the right to revoke the use of claws for a player should they be used in an unsafe fashion.
 Use them with caution.
 Claw weapons are also subject to the same seasonal safety inspections as all other weapons.